With every diet-related internet search, you are likely finding yourself more confused than ever.

 Here are some examples of GI scores that show how bananas compare to other starchy foods in a typical American diet.

 White Bread (1 slice)

 White Potato (baked, without skin)

 From this data, you can see that bananas are fairly average when it comes to GI levels, especially when compared to far less “natural” food choices.

 This makes it difficult to blame bananas for weight gain caused by spikes in blood sugar levels, especially when you factor in the dietary fiber and resistance starches they provide right along with their sugar content.

 Proponents of the GI system agree with us.
 They don't recommend restricting fruits from low carbohydrate diets because the fiber content helps counteract the starch content and can actually help with losing weight.

-The evidence is clear; eating a banana a day may well melt those excess pounds away.
+The evidence is clear - Yes they are.
+Eating a banana a day may well melt those excess pounds away.

-Not only are bananas an excellent health food, a new study published in The Journal of Proteome Research found that bananas can improve athletic performance as well as athletic recovery
+Not only are they an excellent health food, a new study published in The Journal of Proteome Research found that bananas can improve athletic performance as well as athletic recovery

 To properly lose weight, regular exercise is important, and bananas are a great source of workout fuel both before and after you hit the gym.